mgithubmessier/mmessier/README.md

 ## Service Layer

 - Currently we are using an API Gateway with a custom lambda authorizer which authenticates the requests to our experience service lambda, the experience service lambda then access dynamodb and return the contents of the requested experiences
-- The following AWS diagram generally depicts the patter
+- The following AWS diagram generally depicts the pattern
   - https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html

 ### Service Layer Future